Vietnam v China PR (2022 FIFA World Cup qualification)

-The men's national association football teams of Vietnam and the China PR played a match on 1 February 2022 as part of the 2022 FIFA World Cup qualification – AFC third round.
+On February 1, 2022, Vietnam men's national team played against the China PR in the eighth match of the 2022 FIFA World Cup qualification – AFC third round at the Mỹ Đình National Stadium, Hanoi, Vietnam.
 In this match, Vietnam surprisingly won 3–1 right on their home field to make China no longer have a chance to qualify for the 2022 FIFA World Cup, with goals from Hồ Tấn Tài in the 9th minute, Nguyễn Tiến Linh in the 16th minute and Phan Văn Đức in the 76th minute.
-The result of the match then caused great shock and anger from mainland Chinese football fans, leading to this match being dubbed Hanoi Tragedy (河内惨案) by the Chinese media.
+The result of the match then caused huge shock and anger from Chinese football fans, leading to this match being dubbed Hanoi massacre (河内惨案) by the Chinese newspaper.
 And was later regarded as "The most humiliating defeat in Chinese football history".

 In contrast to the anger of Chinese fans, the Vietnamese side was delighted with the result of this match, as it not only ended a losing streak against their opponents since their first meeting in 1997, (Note: Before that, China had six matches against the North Vietnam team with the results of 5 wins and 1 draw, but these matches were not counted in the overall achievements of both teams because the North Vietnam team was not a member of any international football federation or association; on the contrary, the South Vietnam team had full membership status of both FIFA and AFC, and the unified Vietnam team after 1975 had all statistics inherited by FIFA from the South Vietnam team, not the North team.) but also helped Vietnam become the first national football team in Southeast Asia to win a match in the third qualifying round of the World Cup.
 As the match also took place on the occasion of the traditional Lunar New Year of both countries, this victory became even more meaningful and brought great joy to the Vietnamese people on New Year's Day.
-However, both teams were unable to qualify for the 2022 FIFA World Cup, as they were both at the bottom of the final standings.
+This is the only time Vietnam has won against China so far.